flybits/GopherCon2023/README.md

 Audience Level
 --------------

+> All (or maybe intermediate) -- open to suggestions

 Elevator Pitch
 --------------

 You have 300 characters to sell your talk.
 This is known as the "elevator pitch".
 Make it as exciting and enticing as possible.

+> Let’s build a Kubernetes-deployed Go application that performs long running tasks across multiple services (like gRPC streaming) and make ourselves worry-free about its operation.
+Application/network errors?
+No problem!
+Misconfigured K8s resource limits?
+No problem!
+We'd make it recover from all!

 Description
 -----------